 Up to 70% of embryos, whether created naturally or through IVF, are lost before birth.
 This usually occurs within the first three months of pregnancy, most often before implantation.

-A human cell contains genetic material arranged in dense strands, called chromosomes.
-A normal cell will contain 23 pairs of chromosomes.
+Chromosomes are long strands of DNA found in the cells of the body.
+DNA contains genes that provide the code for our bodies to grow, develop and function normally.
+A normal cell contains 23 pairs of chromosomes.
 Fertilisation combines 22 chromosomes and an X chromosome from the mother’s egg with 22 chromosomes and either an X or Y chromosome from the father’s sperm.
-An embryo then has 46 chromosomes – if it’s a female, with two X chromosomes, and if it’s a male, with an X and a Y chromosome.
+An embryo has 46 chromosomes – if it’s a female, it has two X chromosomes, and if it’s a male, it has an X and a Y chromosome.

-If the cells of an embryo contain the wrong number of chromosomes this is called aneuploidy, and causes the embryo to develop abnormally.
-Women over 38 years of age are at greatest risk of conceiving a baby with a chromosomal variations.
+If the cells of an embryo contain the wrong number, of chromosomes either too many or not enough this is called aneuploidy, and causes the embryo to develop abnormally.
+Women over 38 years of age are at greatest risk of conceiving a baby with a chromosomal variation.

-A gene is a sequence of DNA (genetic material) on a chromosome with a particular function.
-Humans have up to 20,000 different genes.
-When the DNA sequence on a particular gene is altered, a genetic variation such as cystic fibrosis or thalassaemia may result.
+A gene is a sequence of DNA (or genetic code) on a chromosome with a particular function.
+Humans have approximately 20,000 different genes.
+When the DNA sequence of a particular gene is altered, a genetic variation can result in a health condition.
 It is now possible to test embryos for many single gene disorders or chromosomal variations with Pre-implantation Genetic Testing (PGT).

 Some of the most common conditions tested for include:

-As part of the Virtus Health Group of IVF Clinics, have been involved in a scientific breakthrough with the world’s fastest and most precise embryo selection test.
+The Virtus Health Group has been involved in a scientific breakthrough with the world’s fastest and most precise embryo selection testing.

-By screening all chromosomes in a developing embryo we can select the embryo with the greatest chance of success.
+By screening all chromosomes in a developing embryo an embryo with the greatest chance of a successful pregnancy can be selected .
 This can address some of the key causes of miscarriage, and give some certainty to couples who have experienced recurrent miscarriage.